Welcome to today's edition of the Rush 24-7 podcast.

 Something weird about it.

-I'm just I and by the way, Gallup, which is uh being sued by the Department of Justice, which means it's under the thumb, under the threat of the government, has Romney with a post-debate bounce of five points among registered voters, Obama and Romney are tied at 47%.
+And by the way, Gallup, which is being sued by the Department of Justice, which means it's under the thumb, under the threat of the government, has Romney with a post-debate bounce of five points among registered voters.

-The political battleground poll is uh you know, I've always quoted the battleground poll to you.
+I've always quoted the battleground poll to you.

-This is Ed Gomez and Selinda Lake.
+This is Ed Goaz and Celinda Lake.

-Now in 2008, Obama won the independent vote over McCain by eight points, 52 to 44.
+Now, in 2008, Obama won the Independent vote over McCain by eight points, 52 to 44.

 This morning, the new battleground poll is out.